tiagolr/gate12/README.md

 ## About

-GATE-12 is an envelope generator plugin that tries to combine some of the best features of GrossBeat and ShaperBox, it includes a point system very similar to GrossBeat but also with some great features of ShaperBox like self repeating patterns and multi-selections that can be scaled or skewed, audio envelope triggering and more.
+GATE-12 is an envelope generator plugin that tries to combine some of the best features of GrossBeat and ShaperBox, it includes a point system very similar to GrossBeat but also with some great features of ShaperBox like self repeating patterns, multi-point selections that can be scaled or skewed, audio envelope triggering and more.

 With version 2 this plugin was rebuilt from scratch using JUCE for its cross-platforms capabilities, maintainability and overall development tools/processes.